Mbiatkeobong/LITA_PROJECTS_DOCUMENTATION/README.md

 -   What are the products on peak sales

 ## Data Analysis

----
-This is where we include some basic lines of code or queries or even some of the DAX epressions used during your analysis
+This is where we include some basic lines of code or queries or even some of the DAX epressions used during your analysis;

 ```SQL
 SELECT * FROM TABLE1